-Mix baking soda and water to form a thick paste. > - Rub the paste over your stubborn stains using a soft white microfiber cloth.
-Rub gently to avoid > scratches.
-The abrasive nature of baking soda will aid in removing and lifting the stains. > - Baking soda residue should be removed by wiping it with a different, clean microfiber cloth. > > Lemon juice contains citric acid, a non-toxic antiseptic and antibacterial agent found in many > industrial products.
-Urine, water stains, discoloration, and tea or coffee stains are all > effectively removed by it.
+- Mix baking soda and water to form a thick paste.

+- Rub the paste over your stubborn stains using a soft white microfiber cloth.
+Rub gently to avoid scratches.
+The abrasive nature of baking soda will aid in removing and lifting the stains.

+- Baking soda residue should be removed by wiping it with a different, clean microfiber cloth.

+Lemon juice contains citric acid, a non-toxic antiseptic and antibacterial agent found in many industrial products.
+Water stains, discoloration, and tea or coffee stains are all effectively removed by it.